 Africa is the largest of the Animal Kingdom's lands, and guests enter through Harambe, Disney's idealized and immensely sanitized version of a modern, rural African town.
 There is a market (with modern cash registers), and counter-service food is available.
 What distinguishes Harambe is its understatement.
 Far from the stereotypical great-white-hunter image of an African town, Harambe is definitely (and realistically) not exotic.
 The buildings, while interesting, are quite plain and architecturally simple.
 Though certainly better maintained and more aseptic than the real McCoy, Disney's Harambe would be a lot more at home in Kenya than the Magic Kingdom's Main Street would be in Missouri.

 Harambe serves as the gateway to the African veldt habitat, the Animal Kingdom's largest and most ambitious zoological exhibit.
 Access to the veldt is via the Kilimanjaro Safaris attraction, located at the end of Harambe's main drag near the fat-trunked baobab tree.
-Harambe is also the departure point for the train to Rafiki's Planet Watch and Conservation Station, the park's veterinary headquarters.
+Harambe is also the departure point for the train to Rafiki's Planet Watch and Conservation Station (the park's veterinary headquarters), as well as the new home of a long-running live theatrical show.

 Also in Africa...